 If you like caves, then you should visit the impressive Frangthi cave, on the north shore of Ermionida, one of the most important prehistorical caves in the world with a length of about 150m.
 You can go there by car and easy hike along the beach following the red signs for 10-15 minutes.
 The cave is right across from Ermioni village.

 The Caves and chapels of Didyma village are places of outstanding beauty and a rare sight.
 There are 2 large craters, formed after the roof of the cave collapsed and 2 chapels carved into the rocks.
-It might be challenging to find the caves, so ask help from a local guide.
+It might be challenging to find the caves, so ask for help from a local guide.

 One of the best things to do in Porto Heli Peloponnese is to go to Ermioni seaside village, walk at its lovely port, and hike (5 km) to the new Environmental Park all the way to Lepitsa sandy beach with green-blue waters.
 Take a hat, plenty of water, and sunscreen, there is almost no shade during the 5 km hike.
 Take the ferry from Ermioni’s port and hop to another fantastic Greek island, Hydra.